microsoft/qsharp/katas/content/multi_qubit_systems/index.md

     "title": "Modifying Entangled States"
 })

-Sometimes, not only separable but also entangled quantum states can be manipulated using single-qubit gates.
-This section focuses on demonstrating this capability, particularly through the transformation of Bell states.

-Entangled states are notable for their quantum correlations, which stand in contrast to classical correlations.
-In these states, the state of the entire system is defined, not the states of individual qubits.
-Manipulating a single qubit in an entangled state affects the entire system, demonstrating a fundamental principle of quantum mechanics.

-> For example, each state in the Bell basis is entangled and can be transformed into another Bell state through the application of single-qubit gates.
+Entangled quantum states can be manipulated using single-qubit gates.
+For example, each state in the Bell basis is entangled and can be transformed into another Bell state through the application of single-qubit gates.
+In this lesson, you'll learn how to do that.
+(And we will learn more about applying single-qubit gates to multi-qubit states in the next kata.)

-Over the next few exercises, we will delve into how to convert Bell states into each other, showcasing the adaptability of entangled states through single-qubit operations.

 @[exercise]({
     "id": "multi_qubit_systems__bell_state_change_1 ",